jiribrejcha/wifi-vendor-lookup/README.md

 - HW Address - The HW Address tool https://hwaddress.com/oui-iab/74-83-C2/, https://hwaddress.com/oui-iab/80-2A-A8/

 # Known matches

+Some vendors ship Wi-Fi routers with various chipsets and OUIs.
+To help you identify the actual device model, these are some well-known matches:

 - BT Hub 6 - Sagemcom Broadband
 - WLAN Pi M4 with MT7922 - Cloud Network Technology Singapore